maurelator/Advancing-IoMT-Security-with-Federated-Learning/README.md

 # Advancing-IoMT-Security-with-Federated-Learning
-esign and implementation of a federated learning framework incorporating differential privacy to improve data protection in IoMT environments.
+Design and implementation of a federated learning framework incorporating differential privacy to improve data protection in IoMT environments.
 A Neural Oblivious Decision Ensembles (NODE) model was trained in a distributed manner using the FedAvg aggregation algorithm.